-A robust document management policy is a fundamental tenant of small business.
+A robust policy for document management for small businesses is a fundamental foundation.
 From accounting, to human resource, customer service, administrative, and more, small businesses understand that employees juggle many job responsibilities and wear many different hats.
 Just because your organization doesn’t have a large employee count, doesn’t mean you can’t implement records management policies that keep you efficient, secure, and competitive.

 In fact, studies show that when small businesses make records management a priority, they see a reduction in time spent looking or a retrieving record, less money spent on overhead costs and file storage, and are less susceptible to a security breach.
 Here are some of the best tips we’ve rounded up for small businesses to help them improve their lifecycle records management.

 Information management professionals strongly recommend that small businesses implement a record retention policy as part of their record keeping strategy — whether it’s for hard copy records, electronic records, or both.

 Here are some questions to ask before creating a record retention policy:

 - What are the most common types of records each department produces?